Autodesk-Forge/forge-tutorial-postman/DA4Inventor/instructions/task-5.md

 # Task 5 - Prepare cloud storage

-The Activity ListLayersActivity takes a dwg file as an input, extracts layer names from it, and produces a text file containing the layer names as output.
-In this task, we prepare the cloud storage to hold these files.
+The Activity ChangeParamActivity resizes an Inventor part or assembly to a height and width you specify (as a JSON object).
+It also produces an image of the resized part or assembly.
+In this task, we prepare a cloud storage service to hold the input Inventor files, and the output (resized) Inventor files and image file.
 While you can use any cloud storage service for this purpose, this tutorial uses the Object Storage Service (OSS) through the Forge Data Management API.

+This tutorial provides instructions to assist you resize an Inventor part.
+We encourage you to try resizing an Inventor Assembly on your own, later.

 There are three Postman Environment Variables you must specify for this task.
 They are
 - `ossBucketKey` - The Bucket Key for the Bucket that holds your files in the cloud.
+- 'ossInputFileObjectKey' - The Object Key of the Inventor Part file.
+- `ossOutputIptFileObjectKey` - The Object Key of the placeholder for the resized part the activity produces.
+- `ossOutputIamFileObjectKey` - The Object Key of the placeholder for the resized assembly the activity produces.
-- `ossOutputFileObjectKey` - The Object Key of the placeholder for the output file that the add-in produces.
+- `ossOutputBmpFileObjectKey` - The Object Key of the placeholder for the image file the activity produces.

 ## Create a Bucket